 So instead, I drink this lemonade water.
 In addition to the lemon juice, I add raw apple cider vinegar and minerals, plus a bit of liquid stevia to balance the sour.
+Why ACV, you ask?
+Check out 5 Health Benfits of Apple Cider Vinegar to learn more.
 I find it delicious, easy to drink, and very refreshing!

 In a quart size jar (or double this recipe and fill a half gallon jar), combine all ingredients.

 Then fill the jar to the top with good, clean water.